 The MR73 also differs in the quality of its construction, with every part machined from high strength steel forgings.
 S&W originally designed their lockwork to be made from low-carbon steel that was then case hardened.
 In GIGN service, none of their revolvers could handle the daily practice regimen of 150 rounds of Norma 158 grain .357 S&W Magnum ammo.
 The MR73 was tested with this ammunition.
 Its torture test was abandoned without appreciable wear after firing 170,000 full power Norma .357 rounds.
 Numerous published tests witness this capacity.
 By contrast, even the N-frame S&W .357 revolvers are generally good for less than a third of this life span.

-As discussed above, Colt double action revolvers are defined by the “bank vault lockup” of lockwork that uses an impinging hand pushing the cylinder against the bolt to lock it solidly in place at the moment of pulling the trigger all the way back.
+Colt double action revolvers are defined by the “bank vault lockup” of lockwork that uses an impinging hand pushing the cylinder against the bolt to lock it solidly in place at the moment of pulling the trigger all the way back.
 This method of construction is intrinsically more dependent upon hand-fitting, owing to the need for ensuring a nil clearance at lockup.
 It is also more maintenance-intensive, owing to the recoil forces thrusting against the impinging surfaces with each instance of firing.
-On the other hand, it is unlikely to result in greater accuracy, given the results achieved by the looser S&W-style lockwork that allows the cylinder to rotate slightly when locked, with the chamber being momentarily aligned with the bore by the bullet entering the forcing cone.
+And yet it is unlikely to result in greater accuracy, given the results achieved by the looser S&W-style lockwork that allows the cylinder to rotate slightly when locked, with the chamber being momentarily aligned with the bore by the bullet entering the forcing cone.
 Here, for example, is a comparison between four .32 target handguns, a custom S&W M16, a stock Manurhin MR32, a SAKO TriAce, and a Walther GSP, published in the Swedish magazine Vapentidningen № 4 in 2007.
 Note that the Manurhin MR32, built on what amounts to an improved S&W Hand Ejector action, performs at least as well as fixed barrel autopistols.
 This suggests that the slight edge in accuracy sometimes seen in Colt Pythons shooting against their downmarket S&W competitors is more plausibly attributable to the quality of construction than intrinsic superiority of the “bank vault lockup”.

 American-style handgun shooting reached Europe in the Sixties with Raymond Sasia, a judo instructor employed as a bodyguard by Charles de Gaulle, who was sent to study the shooting techniques of the FBI Academy in Quantico, Virginia.
 He returned to France with an FBI certification and founded CNT, a shooting school in Paris that taught range officers, French nationals at first, then foreigners.
 The latter, upon returning home, taught new range officers.
 Thus the method “Sasia” promulgated FBI’s revolver shooting techniques throughout the Western world.